Krishnatadi/jwt-pro-python/README.md

 ## Issues and Feedback
 For issues, feedback, and feature requests, please open an issue on our [GitHub Issues page](http://github.com/krishnatadi/jwt-pro-python/issues).
 We actively monitor and respond to community feedback.

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Krishnatadi/jwt-pro-python/blob/main/LICENSE) file for details.

----

 ## FAQ (Frequently Asked Questions)